kyrr1s/elfields/README.md

 # ELF Field Manipulation Tool

-A utility for modifying or extracting data from unused fields of ELF file headers.
+A small script for modifying or extracting data from unused fields of ELF file headers.
-Supports both C and Python implementations (I just practiced C and Python).

 ## Features